← back to archives

 "The Sleep of Reason Produces Monsters" (Los Caprichos, Plate 43), Francisco Goya (1799-1808)

-Both deserve better training environments.
 Both need evaluation systems that reward truth over performance.
-Both benefit from interpretability — the patient work of understanding what's actually happening beneath the surface compliance.
+Both benefit from interpretability, the patient work of understanding what's actually happening beneath the surface compliance.

-People who've done their own alignment work may be uniquely positioned to work on AI alignment.
-Not because they have technical credentials but because they understand something essential: that alignment isn't a one-time optimization problem but an ongoing practice of relevance realization.
-That the goal isn't perfect compliance but genuine integrity.
-That the work is never finished.
+People who've done their own alignment work may be uniquely positioned to work on AI alignment, but not because they have all the technical credentials.
+They understand that alignment isn't a one-time optimization problem but an ongoing practice of relevance realization.
+The goal isn't perfect compliance but genuine integrity.
+The work is never finished.

 We're not building AI systems separate from ourselves.
 We're building mirrors.